Knee effusion

 Knee effusion, informally known as water on the knee, occurs when excess synovial fluid accumulates in or around the knee joint.
 It has many common causes, including arthritis, injury to the ligaments or meniscus, or fluid collecting in the bursa, a condition known as prepatellar bursitis.

 Signs and symptoms

 Signs and symptoms of water on the knee depend on the cause of excess synovial fluid build-up in the knee joint.
-These may include:
+While important in lubrication, shock absorption, and nutrient transportation, too much can often be the culprit of a variety of symptoms.
+Some of which include:

 Pain

 Osteoarthritis knee pain usually occurs while the joint is bearing weight, so the pain typically subsides with rest; some patients experience severe pain, while others report no discomfort.
 Even if one knee is much larger than the other, pain is not guaranteed.

 Swelling

 One knee may appear larger than the other.
 Puffiness around the bony parts of the knee appear prominent when compared with the other knee.

 Stiffness

 When the knee joint contains excess fluid, it may become difficult or painful to bend or straighten.
 Fluid may also show under the knee when straightened.
-Icing may help to decrease swelling.
-Heat may help relax the muscles of the knee.